adil-salim/adil-salim.github.io/index.md

 ## News

 - [Anna Korba](https://akorba.github.io/) and I have presented a tutorial on Sampling as Optimization at ICML 2022.
 Here are our [slides]({{site.baseurl}}{% link Research/tuto_icml.pdf %}).
 If you have an ICML account, you can watch the [video here](https://icml.cc/virtual/2022/tutorial/18437).
-If you don't, the video will be on Youtube soon.

 - [Sinho Chewi](https://chewisinho.github.io/) is writing a [book](https://chewisinho.github.io/main.pdf) on Sampling.

-## Selected papers
+## Some recent papers

 ### [Sampling and optimal transport](http://www2.stat.duke.edu/~sayan/ambrosio.pdf)

+- Sitan Chen, Sinho Chewi, Jerry Li, Yuanzhi Li, Adil Salim and Anru R. Zhang, "[Sampling is as easy as learning the score: theory for diffusion models with minimal data assumptions]({{site.baseurl}}{% link Research/score22.pdf %})", _NeurIPS 2022 Workshop on Score-Based Methods_, New Orleans, USA.

 - Yongxin Chen, Sinho Chewi, Adil Salim, Andre Wibisono, "[Improved analysis for a proximal algorithm for sampling](https://arxiv.org/abs/2202.06386.pdf)", _COLT 2022_.